Exeter: Radio

 BBC Radio Devon broadcasts to Exeter locally on FM (95.8) and AM (990 AM/MW), although the majority of programming originates in Plymouth.
 In the evenings, BBC Radio Devon joins the South West Regional service.
 Heart West formerly Gemini FM and DevonAir, broadcasts on 97.0 FM, with East Devon and Torbay utilising their own frequencies.
 Both Heart West and BBC Radio Devon broadcast from the St Thomas transmitter.
 AM radio is broadcast from Pearce's Hill located at J31 of the M5.

 Other radio stations include Radio Exe, an easy listening station broadcasting on 107.3 FM, Phonic.FM which provides a "no adverts no playlist" alternative on 106.8 FM or online at www.phonic.fm, VI, a station broadcasting from the West of England School and College on 1386 AM/MW.

 Additionally, Exeter University has a well established student station, Xpression FM, which broadcasts on 87.7 FM using two low-powered transmitters, although it can be heard over much of the north of the city.

 The local commercial radio station is Radio Exe.
 The local community radio station is Phonic FM.

 Television

 Both BBC Spotlight and ITV West Country provide Exeter with regional news outputs.
-BBC Spotlight is broadcast from Plymouth and ITV Westcountry is broadcast from Bristol, although both services do have newsrooms in Exeter.
-The St Thomas and Stockland Hill transmitting station both provide the city's coverage with both transmitters having completed the digital switchover.
+BBC Spotlight is broadcast from Plymouth and ITV West Country is broadcast from Bristol, although both services do have newsrooms in Exeter.
+The St Thomas and Stockland Hill transmitting station both provide the city's coverage.